The Workplace Needs Introverts

 Views of Sexuality

-Psychoanalysis has been criticized for a number of reasons.
-Psychoanalytic theories are difficult to test scientifically and it is also time-consuming and expensive.
+Psychoanalysis has been criticized for several reasons.
+Psychoanalytic theories are complex to test scientifically and time-consuming and expensive.
 Some say that psychoanalysis is too focused on the negative aspects of human nature.

 🪟🪟🪟🪟🪟🪟🪟🪟🪟🪟🪟🪟🪟